Montana Car Accident Settlement Calculator

 Get My Free Montana EstimateQuick & easy · Takes 2 minutes · 100% free

-How Montana Law Affects Your Motor Vehicle Accident Case
+How Montana Law Affects Your Car Accident Case

 The statute of limitations for this type of claim in Montana is 3 years — in line with the national average of 2.8 years.
 This is a standard timeframe, but acting sooner preserves evidence and strengthens your position.
 Importantly, Montana recognizes a discovery rule, which can extend the filing window in cases where the harm was not immediately apparent.